MicrosoftDocs/azure-dev-docs/articles/go/manage-resource-groups.md

     - The `<module_path>` parameter is generally a location in a GitHub repo - such as `github.com/<your_github_account_name>/<directory>`.
     - When you're creating a command-line app as a test and won't publish the app, the `<module_path>` doesn't have to exist.

-1. From a command line, import the necessary Go modules.
+1. Run [go get](https://golang.org/ref/mod#go-get) to download, build, and install the necessary Azure SDK for Go modules.

     ```cmd
     go get github.com/Azure/azure-sdk-for-go/sdk/compute/armcompute